 The Division of Neurology and members of the PREP staff stride to raise awareness about epilepsy, its causes and its treatments at every level — community outreach, medical and nursing student education, graduate medical education, and national and international epilepsy conferences.

-The Children's Hospital of Philadelphia, affiliated with the University of Pennsylvania School of Medicine, offers a one-year and two-year fellowship in Epilepsy and Clinical Neurophysiology.
+The Children's Hospital of Philadelphia, affiliated with the Perelman School of Medicine at the University of Pennsylvania, offers a one-year and two-year fellowship in Epilepsy and Clinical Neurophysiology.
 The fellowship is designed to prepare for board certification in Epilepsy through the American Board of Psychiatry and Neurology (ABPN) and "Clinical Neurophysiology with Added Competency in Epilepsy Monitoring" through the American Board of Clinical Neurophysiology (ABCN).

 Dennis J. Dlugos, MD